-- Treasury and Agency securities, Treasury and Agency Money Market Funds, Agency Mortgage Backed Securities (MBS), Agency Collateralized Mortgage Obligations (CMO), Agency Commercial Mortgage Backed Securities (CMBS) and notes whose principal and interest payments are fully insured by the FDIC and Treasury and Agency Collateralized Repurchase Agreements must in total be at least 40% of the Portfolio. - Corporate securities, Commercial Paper, Banker's Acceptances (BAs) and Certificates of Deposit (CDs), Municipal Securities, and corporate Money Market Funds in total cannot comprise more than 60% of the Portfolio.
+- Treasury and Agency securities, Treasury and Agency Money Market Funds, Agency Mortgage Backed Securities (MBS), Agency Commercial Mortgage Backed Securities (CMBS), Agency Collateralized Mortgage Obligations (CMO) and Notes whose principal and interest payments are fully insured by the FDIC and Treasury and Agency Collateralized Repurchase Agreements must in total be at least 25% of the Portfolio. - Corporate securities, Commercial Paper, Banker's Acceptances (BAs) and Certificates of Deposit (CDs), Municipal Securities, and corporate Money Market Funds in total cannot comprise more than 75% of the Portfolio.

 - No more than 30% of the Portfolio shall be in a single industry sector.
 Treasury and Agency securities are not considered to be part of an industry for these purposes.
-The Barclays Industry Sector will be used to verify the sector limit. - No more than 15% of the Portfolio shall be invested in Agency MBS, CMBS or CMO. - Securities of a single issuer (excluding Treasury and Agency securities) shall not represent more than 3% of the Portfolio. - Securities that have a rating(s) from Moody's, S&P, and/or Fitch of either BBB- or Baa3 shall not represent more than 7.5% of the Portfolio, with the securities of a single issuer representing no more than 1.0% of the Portfolio. - Securities of any individual Agency, including MBS, CMBS or CMO, should not represent more than 20% of the Portfolio. - Investments in an individual Money Market Fund (including Treasury and Agency Money Market Funds) shall be limited to a lesser of \$200 million or 4% of that individual Money Market Fund's total assets. - Floating Rate Notes collateralized by Certificate of Deposits and issued through the Yankee CD Program will be considered Corporate Floating Rate Notes. - Municipal Securities shall not represent more than 25% of the overall Portfolio. - Repurchase Agreements shall not represent more than 15% of the Portfolio's amortized cost and should be collateralized as described in Appendix A. - Banker's Acceptances (BA) and Certificates of Deposits (CDs) shall not collectively represent more than 15% of the Portfolio. - Asset-backed securities for prime automobile, equipment loan and lease receivables, shall not represent more than 7.5% of the Portfolio with the securities of a single issuer representing no more than 0.75% of the Portfolio. - Exposure to banks providing LOC or liquidity support for the underlying securities in Citizens' portfolio should be diversified as well.
-No bank shall provide such support for underlying securities representing more than 10% of the total Portfolio. - Commercial Paper shall not represent more than 20% of the Portfolio.
+The Barclays Industry Sector will be used to verify the sector limit. - No more than 15% of the Portfolio shall be invested in Agency MBS, CMBS or CMO. - Securities of a single issuer (excluding Treasury and Agency securities) shall not represent more than 3% of the Portfolio. - Securities that have a rating(s) from Moody's, S&P, and/or Fitch of either BBB- or Baa3 shall not represent more than 7.5% of the Portfolio with the securities of a single issuer representing no more than 1.0% of the Portfolio. - Securities of any individual Agency, including MBS, CMBS or CMO, should not represent more than 20% of the Portfolio. - Investments in an individual Money Market Fund (including Treasury and Agency Money Market Funds) shall be limited to a lesser of \$200 million or 4% of that individual Money Market Fund's total assets. - Floating Rate Notes collateralized by Certificate of Deposits and issued through the Yankee CD program will be considered Corporate Floating Rate Notes. - Municipal Securities shall not represent more than 25% of the Portfolio. - Repurchase Agreements shall not represent more than 15% of the Portfolio's amortized cost and should be collateralized as described in Appendix A. - Banker's Acceptances (BA) and Certificates of Deposits (CDs) shall not collectively represent more than 10% of the Portfolio. - Asset-backed securities for prime automobile, equipment loan and lease receivables, and credit card receivables shall not represent more than 10% of the Portfolio with the securities of a single issuer representing no more than 0.75% of the Portfolio. - Exposure to banks providing LOC or liquidity support for the underlying securities in Portfolio should be diversified as well.
+No bank shall provide such support for underlying securities representing more than 10% of the Portfolio. - No more than 25% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 12 and 15 years. - No more than 10% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 15 and 20 years and one month.